Chairman: Ms Libby Prell FAICD

 Her early career in tourism & hospitality in Central Australia led to business opportunities in transport and construction as the co-proprietor of NT Link.
 NT Link is a specialised transportable buildings business primarily servicing the mining industry & governments in remote areas.
 It was established 30 years ago and currently employs 60+ people with operations in Darwin and Alice Springs.
 NT Link is part of the wider Smith Prell Group which owns commercial & residential property and BOO camps.
-Libby is current Chairman of Olive Pink Botanic Gardens, Board member of St Philips College and board member of Museums & Art Galleries of NT; she has served on the Development Consent Authority, has recently retired from her 6 years as Chairman of Alice Springs Steiner School and is a Life Member of Tourism Central Australia.
+Libby is current Chairman, of St Philip’s College; she has served on the Development Consent Authority, Board member of Museums & Art Galleries of NT, she has recently retired from Chairman of Olive Pink Botanic Gardens and as Chairman of Alice Springs Steiner School and is a Life Member of Tourism Central Australia.
 She is an active supporter of the community professionally and philanthropically.

 Principal: Mr Roger Herbert M. Ed., B.A., Dip.Teach.